tosin2013/llamacloud-mcp/docs/adrs/0005-mcp-server-prompt-engineering.md

 ## Context

-Creating custom MCP servers requires a structured approach to:
+Creating custom Model Context Protocol (MCP) servers requires a structured approach to:
 - Define the server's purpose and capabilities
 - Design appropriate tools and their interfaces
 - Implement proper error handling and validation